🇮🇪COURTS

 Quick Facts

-The form captures specific information that must be disclosed under Section 51(1) of the Criminal Justice Act, which relates to disclosure of material in criminal proceedings.
+The form captures specific information that must be disclosed under Section 51(1) of the Criminal Justice Act 2007, as amended by later legislation.

-Submitting accurate and complete information is crucial for ensuring proper legal procedures are followed and for maintaining the integrity of the criminal justice process.
+Submitting accurate and complete information is crucial for proper legal proceedings.
+Errors or delays could affect the outcome of the case or cause unnecessary legal complications.

-Complete all sections of the form with accurate information.
-Attach any relevant supporting documents.
-Submit to the appropriate court office or through the designated online portal.
-Keep a copy for your records.
+Complete all required sections of the form with accurate information.
+Attach any necessary supporting documents.
+Submit the form through the appropriate channel as directed by the court or legal authorities.

 Form Details